-1) at some point, you were given an intellectual assessment (different from OLSAT test) by an LAUSD psychologist and met the score requirements (see first section of this page),
+1) at some point, you were given an intellectual assessment by an LAUSD psychologist and met the score requirements (see first section of this page),

 2) AND you currently reside in LAUSD boundaries.

-At this time, LAUSD does not have the resources to administer tests to non-LAUSD students or accept the results of private testing.
+At this time, LAUSD does not have enough resources to administer tests to non-LAUSD students and cannot accept the results of private testing.

-LAUSD-affiliated charter school students can get an LAUSD intellectual assessment test if the school recommends testing (student shows signs of possible intellectual giftedness) and the school pays LAUSD for the cost of the test (about $70 in 2018).
+LAUSD-affiliated charter school students can get an LAUSD intellectual assessment test if the charter school recommends testing (student must show signs of potential high giftedness) and the school pays LAUSD for the cost of the test (about $70 in 2018).
 This is because funds that would have gone to LAUSD GATE for testing were given to the charter school instead.
 Talk to your school’s Gifted Coordinator about how to get your student tested.
+Some HGM parents had to advocate persistently for their LAUSD charter school to recommend and pay for testing, including contacting their School Board member.
 If you have questions about your rights, contact LAUSD GATE at 213-241-6500.